Two-Way Dialogue in Performance Reviews: A Manager’s Guide

 shares

-Traditional performance reviews often feel like one-sided lectures rather than productive conversations.
-Yet research shows that interactive, two-way dialogue in performance reviews leads to 3x higher employee engagement and 40% better outcomes.
-Here’s how to transform your review process into a collaborative discussion that drives real results.
+Traditional performance reviews often feel like one-sided lectures rather than real conversations.
+Research shows that interactive, two-way dialogue in performance reviews leads to 3x higher employee engagement and 40% better outcomes.
+Here’s how to make your reviews feel less like a verdict and more like an actual discussion.

 Why Two-Way Dialogue Matters in Performance Reviews